Quansight/Quansight-website/apps/labs/posts/multi-dimensional-sparse-arrays.md

    }
    ```

    This code creates an array `strides`, which stores the step size needed to move from one element to the next along a particular axis in a multi-dimensional array.
+Here, `shape` is a tuple of dimension sizes of the array.

    There are two common approaches for storing matrices/arrays in memory, namely **column-major** and **row-major** ordering.
    C and C++ use row-major ordering, meaning elements of a row are stored contiguously in memory.
 This ordering determines how strides are defined for traversing the array.